A hiss from a snake is a sound you will always remember, and there is good reason.

 Where does the snake hiss come from?

-The hissing noise comes from an organ, this is called the “Glottis”.
+The hissing noise is produced by an organ called the “glottis”.

 Why does a snake need to hiss?